Skip to main content

 Written by Lauren Miller

-In Network Screening - Segments, all routes in Idaho are subdivided into segments to make network screening easier.
+In Network Screening - Segments, all routes in Idaho are subdivided into segments to facilitate network screening.
 This allows you to compare smaller portions of a roadway with similar characteristics in Network Screening rather than evaluating an entire route.

 Segment Criteria